ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 ## API Key

-- Not secure... but ideal for some needs
+- Not very secure... but ideal for some needs
 - Good practices:
-  - Hashed storage
+  - Hashing the key into your datastore
-  - Obtains with strong authentication mechanism
+  - Obtains the key with strong AuthN mechanism
-  - For a limited scope of the API (reads, non sensitive actions, etc.)
+  - Use it for a limited scope of the API (reads, non sensitive actions, etc.)
-  - Using basic-auth over SSL
+  - With basic-auth over SSL

 Note: